Skip to main content

 Example security metrics for cyber asset management

-Here are a set of metrics that James suggests for the first question: “Do we know our assets?”
+Here is a set of metrics that James suggests for the first question: “Do we know our assets?”

 1. What percentage of my devices that are connected to the network are described in the inventory?